Police Officers

 Police Officer

-Daryl, 36, is a constable with the Edmonton Police Service (EPS).
-Educated at the University of Alberta and the University of Dalhousie, he currently wears several hats in his work.
-As the Aboriginal Liaison Officer, he handles all of the Aboriginal issues that come to the EPS.
+Daryl is a constable with the Edmonton Police Service (EPS).
+Educated at the University of Alberta and Dalhousie University, he currently wears several hats in his work.
+As the Indigenous Liaison Officer, he handles all of the Indigenous issues that come to the EPS.
 He works in the Recruiting Unit and the Selection Unit, travelling across Canada looking for the best people to join the ranks, and also has a hand in interviewing and choosing who will be sent to the Academy.
 He is also on the Disaster Services Team and the Harassment Board.
 As a member of the Critical Incident Stress Management Team, he helps members involved in traumatic events.
-Most recently he was loaned to New York City to help other police officers following the attacks on the World Trade Center.

 Stephanie: What made you decide to become a police officer?
 How did you become a police officer?